hcrites-cscc/blackboard/jsHacks/File Attachments - Video and Audio Detector/README.md

 # About Video and Audio Detector

-This jsHack will monitor file attachments or file embeds which contain one of a list of file extensions.  if a media file is ddetected, a lightbox will display prompting the user to use the "proper" method for embedding videos.
+This jsHack will monitor file attachments or file embeds which contain one of a list of file extensions.
+If a media file is ddetected, a lightbox will display prompting the user to use the "proper" method for embedding videos.

+This works in numerous places, including announcements, content, forums, blogs, journals, and assessments.
+It will let instructor attachments to an assignment through, but will generate an email if it is enabled.
+Users can still upload directly into the content collection.
+We have not had issues with attachments/embeds in Grade Center feedback, so this does not address this spot.

 # Contents